Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 Run the command and point out the results should return the following directory path containing the word "secret":

-  - `./other/disregard/candysecretrecipes`
+  - `./other/disregard/wonkasecretrecipes`

-  - This path indicates that the directory `candysecretrecipes` is within the `disregard` directory, within the `other` directory.
+  - This path indicates that the directory `wonkasecretrecipes` is within the `disregard` directory, within the `other` directory.

 Next, we need to find the files that contain the word "`recipe`":